robinboncoeur/Art/docs/writing/W_Edits.md

 “For things that need to survive,” she said at last.

-Mara’s face didn’t change much, but her eyes softened — the smallest shift, the kind only another woman would notice.
+Mara’s face didn’t change much, but her eyes softened — the smallest shift.

 “Mmm,” Mara said.
 “Yes.”